Now that summer is here and the mercury has risen, the load we put on our commercial HVAC

 That is just an average, and of course, there are a number of variables that could push those numbers one way or the other.
 For the most part, however, the life of your equipment shouldn’t vary more than a few years away from that number.

-They will be able to help determine the pros and cons of a repair over replacement decision and vice versa.
+They will be able to help determine the pros and cons of a commercial HVAC repair vs replacement decision.